stefanotorresi/facile-it.github.io/content/blog/eng/angular1-component-a-path-to-angular2.md

 Other bindings parameter are:

  * `@`: interpolation bindings (input parameter), also used in the directives for values ​​coming from the DOM as strings;
- * `&`: this symbol is used to pass a function in component to be used as a callback event (to generate an output) to the calling component.
+ * `&`: this symbol is used to pass a function to a component and it is used as a callback event (to generate an output) to the calling component.

 #### Lifecycle hook: `$onInit`, `$onChanges`, `$onDestroy` and `$postLink`

 Lifecycle hooks provides us with an easy way of invoking operation based on the lifecycle of our components.
-Using this hooks lets us provide our users with relevant information or action at the appropriate time.
+The usage of these hooks lets us provide our users with relevant information or action at the appropriate time.

  * `$onInit()` is executed when all controllers on the element have been constructed and after their bindings are initialized.
 This hook is meant to be used for any kind of initialization work for the controller.